adeoke/django-quarantine-workout-graphql/README.md

 # Running the tests on the container

 If for whatever reason, be it you do not want to install Python locally, or do not want to install pipenv locally then you can also run the tests on the container directly.
 To do so ensure that you already have the container running (if you dont then type `docker-compose up` from the project root).
-In another terminal wiindow, again from the project root input the following:
+In another terminal window, again from the project root input the following:

 ```shell script